Causality and dielectric functions for linear media with spatial dispersion: Application to some dielectric functions

-In the relativistic case $v_0 < 1\,$ and therefore $\, \left|\imp(\omega)\right| < \left|\imp(q)\right|\,$, that is to say the branch points lie outside the region (\ref{e11f}).
-In turn, in the non-relativistic case $v_0$ is not bounded and, if the electron density is high enough (large $p_0$) there could be branch points within the region (\ref{e11f}) thus violating the FS-causality condition, and \item[(ii)] perhaps a pole at $q=0$ but this is merely a pseudo singularity.
-Indeed, as $\omega + i/\tau\neq 0\,$, we can substitute the Taylor expansion of the logarithm around $q=0$ in equation (\ref{ap1}) to obtain a neat Taylor series
+If $p_0$, $m$ and $v_0$ are connected by the relativistic relation, then $v_0 < 1\,$ and a simple inspection of Figure 1 reveals that the branch points lie inside the permitted region (\ref{e11g}).
+In turn, if we choose the non-relativistic relation, then $v_0$ is not bounded and, for high enough electron densities (large $p_0$), $v_0 > 1 $ and the region $\imp(\omega)>|\imp(q)|$ contains an infinite number of branch points ---as it is illustrated in Figure 1--- and FS-causality is violated.
+Note, however, that if the Fermi velocity is $v_0 < 1\,$, even the non-relativistic model has no such branch points, even though relativistic causality has nowhere been imposed at the microscopic level. \item[(ii)] Both functions seem to have a pole at $q=0$ but this is a false singularity in both cases.
+Indeed, as $\omega + i/\tau\neq 0\,$, we can substitute the Taylor expansion of the logarithm around $q=0$ in equations (\ref{ap1}-\ref{ap1a}) to obtain neat Taylor series